Skip to main content

 Trusted-proxy auth (multi-user)

-For deployments behind an identity-aware reverse proxy (Pomerium, Caddy + OAuth, nginx + oauth2-proxy), you can delegate authentication entirely to the proxy.
+For deployments behind an identity-aware reverse proxy (Pomerium, Caddy + OAuth, nginx + oauth2-proxy), you can delegate authentication to the proxy.

 {